Blacksuan19/website/_posts/2026-01-16-rebranding-to-aolabs-cloudflare-migration.md

    catch issues early.
 7. **Update external references** – While redirects handle old links, updating your social profiles and documentation improves professionalism.

-## Closing Thoughts

-Cloudflare's infrastructure made this migration surprisingly painless.
-The combination of Redirect Rules, automatic SSL provisioning, and instant DNS propagation meant I could swap domains without losing my digital footprint or spending days on configuration.

-The URL shortener improvement alone made this worth it.
-Every tweet, every README, every shared link is now 8 characters shorter.
-In an era where character counts matter (looking at you, Twitter/X), that's a tangible win.

-If you're considering a similar migration, I hope this guide helps you avoid the pitfalls and execute it smoothly.
-Feel free to reach out if you have questions about the implementation—I'm always happy to help fellow developers navigate infrastructure challenges.

-**Welcome to AOLabs.** 🚀